Cantem/my-dashboard/README.md

 ## Important notice

-This is only development environment for testing/recruitment purposes, not fully prepared to fully functional production app. due to time limits test will be added to the respository later.
+This is only development environment for testing/recruitment purposes, not fully prepared for deployment.
+Due to time limits tests will be added later.

 ## Learn More